College Programs & Funding

 CAS helps students with ASD explore and navigate college options before, during and through the college process.
 Achieving in Higher Education with Autism/Developmental Disabilities

 AHEADD provides Coaching, Mentoring & Personal Advocacy for College Students with Asperger's Syndrome, Attention Deficit Disorder, High-Functioning Autism, Learning Disabilities, Non-Verbal Learning Disability The college program for children with Asperger's Syndrome at Marshall University

 More programs are listed in this book: The K&W Guide to Colleges for Students with Learning Differences, 12th Edition: 350 Schools with Programs or Services for Students with ADHD or Learning Disabilities (College Admissions Guides)

 The College Internship Program at the Berkeley Center provides individualized, post-secondary academic, internship and independent living experiences for young adults with Asperger's Syndrome and other Learning Differences.

 Transitioning to College

-Most people buy 529 (Prepaid College) plans before their children are diagnosed with as ASD.
-A 529 plan can still be used towards college as usual but make sure you do not make your ASD child the beneficiary of any 529 plan, as it will count against his assets for SSI.
+Most people buy 529 (Prepaid College) plans before their children are diagnosed with an ASD.
+A 529 plan can still be used towards college as usual but make sure you do not make your ASD child the beneficiary of any 529 Plan, as it will count against their assets for SSI.